EMPAT94/empat94.github.io/_gs/tutorial.md

 This was the second time I was dumbstruck by the sheer utility of a spell.
 First, when it popped the slime into a steaming nothing.
 Now, when it stunned a giant reptile into near immobility.

 Sure, the area of effect was less.
-I had cast petrificus on its belly from the side while Carol distracted it from the other side.
+I had cast Petrificus on its belly from the side while Carol distracted it from the other side.
 And yet, the effect was quite dramatic.
 Slowly but surely, it closed its eyes and shrank its legs unto itself.
 Like saying goodnight to the world.
-Desperate efforts were made on the crocodile's part to get back into the safety of its shelter, but the three blade-masters had become quite ruthless by then.
+Desperate efforts were made on the crocodile's part to get back into the safety of its shelter, but the three blade-masters had become quite ruthless by now.
 Not to mention the continuous onslaught of Julie's arrows.
 She missed less and less the closer she dared to come to the creature.

 After 3 rapid doses of my freeze spell, the thing went rigid.
 Its skin was thick but that only lengthened the agony.
 Before long, we had taken down our first crocodile monster.
 This was also our first fight where Arya's help was unnecessary.
 I doubt we would've needed her help if we had lost against that one - we would've been crushed beyond repair.

 Interestingly, the crocodile did not bleed either.
 At least not blood.
 While its wounds were dark nothings, its body turned into a watery splotch when it died.
 I asked Betty if all the monsters are the same.
 According to her, the monsters in the tutorial were specially created to be cannon fodder for the test subjects.
 The reason they did not bleed was so the subjects could get acclimated to killing them.
 Very kind of our kidnappers to worry about our mental state.
 The monster counterparts in the 'outer world' were quite varied.
 And bled when struck.
 If a level 2 guy like me had encountered a crocodile, like this one in its natural habitat, that would be it for me.

-I opened my status window to check my gains from the kill.
+I opened my Status Window to check my gains from the kill.

 ---